3 Technical Indicators to Monitor When Trading Commodities

 For day traders, profits are derived from the most liquid markets such as currencies and commodities.
 Some day traders combine these assets while some focus on single instruments.

 In our previous article, We explained the reasons why one should narrow his focus on a few instruments as possible.
-By focusing on a few instruments, a trader is able to have in-depth understanding of the market and its movements.
+By focusing on a few instruments, a trader is able to have an in-depth understanding of the market and its movements.

 Commodity investing involves trading basic commodities such as gold, corn, oil, silver, palladium, and lead among others.